viveksundaresan1312/reqres-postman-collection/README.md

 # reqres-postman-collection
-This repo consists API testing of Reqres Endpoints
+This repository contains API testing of Reqres Endpoints using Postman.

 ## Project Setup